Ruchip16/Summer-of-Bitcoin-Exercise/README.md

 Here, the total weight of transactions in a block must not exceed **4,000,000 weight.**
 *Assume that there is no coinbase transaction.*

-**Note**: A transaction may only appear in a block if all of its parents appear earlier in the block.
+### Note: A transaction may only appear in a block if all of its parents appear earlier in the block.

-**To find**: Maximum profit of a bitcoin miner
+### To find : Maximum profit of a bitcoin miner

 ### Approach: My Intuition behind this problem:-

-After doing a lot of brainstorming, I was able to connect this given problem with the 0/1 Knapsack Problem of Dynamic Programming.
+After doing a lot of brainstorming, I was able to connect this given problem with the 0/1 Knapsack Problem of Dynamic Programming but there were some errors and testcases where it failed hence I implemented it using Fractional Knapsack method in greedy approach

 As we know, in the problems we apply dynamic programming if 2 of these conditions meet:-

-1) In 0/1 KnapSack we either include whole object or discard it there is no in between like Fractional KnapSack
+1) In Fractional Knapsack we are not allowed to break items, we either take the whole item or discard it

+   In Fractional Knapsack, we can break items for maximizing the total value of knapsack.

-2) When we have to provide an Optimal Output.
+3) When we have to provide an Optimal Output.
 Eg:- Max Profit, Min Loss, largest value or a lowest value etc.

-In the actual 0/1 Knapsack problem we are given a knapsack (bag) having capacity W. A list of items which have their respective weight and profit value.
-So, we have to fill the knapsack(bag) in such a way that our bag is almost filled closest to its maximum capacity(W) and we are obtain the maximum profit.

-Lets take an example : We are given a knapsack of lets say capacity(w=6) having different  objects which has profit & weight
-- object 1 -> profit = 10 , weight = 1
-- object 2 -> profit = 12 , weight = 2 & so on...

 We have to fill our Knapsack in such a way that we have maximum profit & weight should be equal to the capacity of the knapsack